 6. Christmas at The Wizarding World of Harry Potter

-New for 2017 is the Christmas celebration at The Wizarding World of Harry Potter.
-Both Hogsmeade and Diagon Alley will be trimmed with Christmas decorations, and holiday treats and merchandise will be available.
+New for 2017 was the Christmas celebration at The Wizarding World of Harry Potter, which turned out to be one of my favorite Christmas events at Universal Studios Orlando.
+Both Hogsmeade and Diagon Alley are trimmed with Christmas decorations, and holiday treats and merchandise are available.
 Best of all will be the brand new holiday show, with magic being used to cast a spell and project images onto Hogwarts castle.
-This has been something Harry Potter fans have been begging for for years, and everyone is so excited to see what this Christmas show will bring!